sravanreddyp6/myTests/tests/README.md

 ESD Home Page.
 This method will take into account multiple scenarios, including initial password change bypass and wrong passwords.
 Please see [User Management](#markdown-header-user-management) for more information.
+- `callHook(hookName)`: In a utility, this represents a hook point that a developer can use to modify the utility behavior.
+Please see [Hooks](#markdown-header-hooks) for more information.
+- `execUtil(utilName, opts)`: Executing the utility function `utilName` with `opts` as the options.
+Please see [Utilities](#markdown-header-utilities) for more information.
 - `fillInputText(label, value)`: Fill a Visualforce `inputText` or `inputField` that has label `label` with `value`.
+- `fillInputsWithData(data)`: A special method that fills in the fields on a page with data that follow certain schema.
 - `getOutputText(label)`: Get the value from a Visualforce `outputText` or `outputField` with label `label`.
 - `getOutputTextFromInput(label)` : Get the value from a Visualforce `InputText` or `InputField`